 As Streaming Reaches Flood Stage: Does it Stimulate or Depress Music Sales?

 with Joel Waldfogel.
-International Journal of Industrial Organization, conditionally accepted.
+International Journal of Industrial Organization, accepted for publication.
 [NBER Working Paper]

 Quality Predictability and the Welfare Benefits from New Products: Evidence from the Digitization of Recorded Music

 with Joel Waldfogel.
 Journal of Political Economy, forthcoming.
 [NBER Working Paper]